Dmaina5054/BeginningFlutter/README.md

-# Notes and code recipes based on the book:
-# Flutter For Beginners by Alessandro Biessek
+# Notes and code recipes based on the book:Flutter For Beginners by Alessandro Biessek